gianmt-06/Collage-Al-Paladar/README.md

 # Collage Al Paladar

-This is a university project developed as a team with my partner, [insert name], for the subject of Data Structures.
+This is a university project developed as a team with my partner, [@Alejo-Rodri](https://github.com/Alejo-Rodri), for the subject of Data Structures.
 It is about a distributed system using RMI for a restaurant.

 ## Admin Module
 <div align="center">